Taira Restar, RSMT, director and lead teacher

 Taira has a masters degree in movement education, is a certified Breakthrough Parenting™ facilitator and is a registered somatic movement therapist.
 She is also trained as a Co-Active® coach and is a member of the California Association of Forest Schools.
 She has been in the field of movement-based Expressive Arts Therapy and Education for 35 years.
 Her FamiliesDancing! workshops were the first movement-based family offerings at San Francisco Museum Of Modern Art.

 As a young mother, Taira was introduced to Waldorf education.
-With the help of mentors, she opened Playgarden, a Waldorf influenced preschool program which flourished for many years in Point Reyes Station.
+With the help of mentors, she opened Playgarden, a Waldorf influenced preschool program which flourished for 10 years in Point Reyes Station.

 In summer 2019, Taira was invited by a group of parents to open a nature-based preschool in Fairfax.
 Emerald Heart was born!

-Taira and Qian met in 2013 when Qian traveled from New York to California to take a place-based workshop that Taira was facilitating.
+Taira and Qian met in 2013 when Qian traveled from New York to California to take a place-based workshop that Taira was co-facilitating with eco-philosopher David Abram.
 Since then Qian graduated in Art Therapy from College of Rochelle in New York.
 She worked in a Montessori infant/toddler program in New Jersey.

 Qian is an outdoor enthusiast, who loves camping and hiking.
 More than that, she is committed to being of service to our living Earth.
-Qian shares her love of earth and her quiet wisdom with Emerald Heart children, who love her!
+Qian shares her love of earth and her quiet wisdom with Emerald Heart children.